6 Survival Techniques: the Basic Survival Skills Everyone Should Know

 download survival guide

-When making a fire, you want to collect three types of fuel:
+When building a fire, you will want to gather three types of fuel:

-• Tinder The first step for building a fire.
-Tinder is anything combustible enough to ignite kindling, such as dry grasses, leaves, pine needles, or bark.
+• Tinder – The first step in building a fire.
+Tinder is any material that's combustible enough to ignite kindling, such as dry grasses, leaves, pine needles, or bark.

 We don’t get to choose the weather when SHTF.
 That is why spare clothing should always be included in your emergency supplies.
 Extra clothing should also be packed into your bug-out bags because when you evacuate, you don’t know when you’ll get back home for more clothing.